Procedures for disclosing, reviewing and managing conflicts of interest

-The COI Management Plan Administrator should monitor compliance with the terms of the plan on a regular basis.
+The COI Management Plan Administrator is responsible for monitoring compliance with the terms of the plan on a regular basis.
 The COI Management Plan Administrator must submit a status report to the COI Designated Official at least annually.
 An electronic copy of the status report will be saved in InfoEd.

-The Student Advocate must meet with all students involved with the conflict of interest situation to go over the “Student Agreement and Guidelines for Participation in Faculty Enterprises” form.
-The form describes the conflict of interest situation, goes over students’ rights as scholars and researchers, and includes contact information for the Student Advocate.
-The form should be signed by the student and the Student Advocate and sent to the COI Designated Official.
-An electronic copy of the student agreement will be saved in InfoEd.
+The Student/Trainee Advocate must meet with all students/trainees involved with the conflict of interest situation to go over the “Student/Trainee Agreement and Guidelines for Participation in Faculty Enterprises” form.
+The form describes the conflict of interest situation, goes over students’/trainees' rights as scholars and researchers, and includes contact information for the Student/Trainee Advocate.
+The form should be signed by the student/trainee and the Student/Trainee Advocate and sent to the COI Designated Official.
+An electronic copy of the agreement will be saved in InfoEd.

 Renewing or revising COI Management Plans